WWE 2K15: Visuals and audio

 The PlayStation 4, Xbox One and Microsoft Windows versions of the game feature the same face and body scanning tech that was used for NBA 2K14 to ensure that the models look as close to their real-life counterparts as possible.
 Textures for clothing, beards & long hair have been updated, with 2K creating an entirely new development tool to more realistically portray beards.
 However, the PlayStation 3 and Xbox 360 versions have similar graphics to its predecessor, but with improved clothing textures and a new lighting system that lessens the shine from the superstar models.
 The PlayStation 4 and Xbox One versions are displayed in 1080p resolution and have an improved frame rate.
 Visual Concepts motion captured wrestlers performing their moves in an actual WWE ring over the course of forty days with the sound of each bump being recorded to ensure that it sounds like the actual move rather than using generic sounds of someone hitting the mat.
 The game has five times the amount of animation data than the previous game.
-Michael Cole and Jerry "The King" Lawler recorded new commentary, with approximately 30 hours of new commentary per commentator.
+Michael Cole and Jerry Lawler recorded new commentary, with approximately 30 hours of new commentary per commentator.
 The commentary was recorded with Cole and Lawler in the room at the same time to create more natural conversations and banter.